 1. Work on the hamstring muscles to restore their normal muscle tone.

-It helps to decrease tension in the sacrotuberous ligament and assist in the decompression of the pudendal nerve.
-We used combination of kneading in the inhibitory regime, longitudinal and cross fiber friction, passive stretching and postisometric muscle relaxation.
+It helps to decrease tension in the sacrotuberous ligament and assists in decompressing the pudendal nerve.
+We used a combination of kneading in the inhibitory regime, longitudinal and cross-fiber friction, passive stretching, and postisometric muscle relaxation.

 2. Work in the gluteal area